br-mat/Wifi-temp-hum-sensor/README.md

 In the current setup it measures temperature and humidity, optionally other sensors could be connected too.
 Connecting a BMx-280 sensor for example should be possible too to measure pressure as well.
 In this case the code must be adjusted of course, this will probably be added later. <br>
 The circuit is supplied by a conventional 12V power supply I had lying around this would be a too high Voltage source for our 3.3V Microcontroller I use a buck-converter. <br>
 <br>
-To build this project there is some asumed knowledge necessary, like basic Linux or programming Languages (Python, C++).
+To build this project there is some assumed knowledge necessary, like basic Linux or programming Languages (Python, C++).
 For beginners i will link some helpful tutorials which illustrate the configuration steps in detail, whenever i found a good one.

 ## Circuit
 I wanted to keep the effort manageable and beginner friendly therefore the circuit itself might not be efficient.
 As possible upgrade a lot energy can be saved when with good solder [skills](https://www.instructables.com/Enable-DeepSleep-on-an-ESP8266-01/) this way the phone charger can probably be dropped and a *9V* Battery is probably sufficient. <br>
 <br>
 Fritzing is pretty useful for smaller projects.
-Youe can draw nice sketches of your circuits and export gerber files to print pcb somewhere. <br>
+You can draw nice sketches of your circuits and export gerber files to print pcb somewhere. <br>
 The Buck-converter needs to bee adjusted with a Multimeter to *3.3V* depending on your input Voltage.
 To supply the circuit an old *5V* micro-USB phone charger is fine, i use an old 5V adapter with a coaxial power connector so i simply switched the micro-USB connector to a fitting coaxial. <br>

 ![circuit](/docs/circuit.png "circuit")